GSG-G7/shrinc/README.md

 ### Start the App :electric_plug:

-To start the App Locally you have to start server First then start client side !
+To start the App Locally you can start server First then start client side or vice versa!
 > To run the Server , In your terminal Type:

     `npm run dev`